mattoberle/mixed-content/README.md

 # Mixed Content Report

 ## Overview

 This tool utilizes the Chrome webdriver, BeautifulSoup, and Selenium to crawl a sitemap and verify that pages do not throw Mixed Content warnings.

-The code is currently an early prototype.
-Execution requires a a copy of the Chrome webdriver on the user's PATH and is currently single-threaded.
-Caching is performed via a single Python pickle.

-Eventually this project will run in Docker and enable parallel execution via compose.

 ## Installation